 The best choice is fresh, clean gas with an octane rating of at least 87.
 If you live at a high altitude, you may need to choose a fuel with a higher octane rating.
 It’s also acceptable to use gasoline that contains up to 10% ethanol or 15% Methyl Tertiary Butyl Ether.

-However, you should avoid using gas that has more than 10% ethanol.
+However, you should avoid using more than 10% ethanol gas.
 With the right fuel in your tank, you can be sure that your lawn mower will provide years of dependable service.

 Damage the Engine

-Using the wrong type of gas in your lawn mower can definitely damage the engine.
-The gas you use should be fresh and have the right octane level for your mower.
-If you use mixed gas, it can actually void the warranty on your mower.
+Using the wrong type of gas in your lawn mower can damage the engine.
+Your gas should be fresh and have the right octane level for your mower.
+If you use mixed gas, it can void the warranty on your mower.

 Additionally, mixed gas doesn’t burn as cleanly as a pure gas, so it can deposit harmful deposits on your engine’s cylinder walls.
 Over time, these deposits can build up and cause serious engine problems.
 So if you want to keep your mower running smoothly, it’s best to stick with pure gasoline.